vitiral/wake/design/api.md

 ### [[.outputs]]

 The `_wake_/` folder contains
-- `container.json`: metadata around the container the pkg is executing within, such as platform information.
-Exists only in the exec container.
-- `pkg.json` and `module.json`: the fully instantiated config manifest for a pkg and module, exists only in the exec container.
+- `pkg.json` and `module.json`: the fully instantiated config manifest for a pkg and module, exists only when the pkg is `pkg-complete` or ready to be builtin a container (respectively).
 This has all of the same fields and data that was returned in `PKG.jsonnet` except:
-  - all `getPkg` calls are now `pkgId`, which can be resolved to paths with `pkgPaths.json`.
+  - all `getPkg` calls are now full `pkgId`.
-  - all `getModule` calls are now `moduleId`, which can be resolved to paths with `modulePaths.json`
+  - all `getModule` calls are now `moduleId`
   - all `file` objects are now paths to valid files or symlinks
   - the `exec` object will have all it's attributes expanded and files realized.
-- `pkg-ready.json` and `module-ready.json`: the instantiated config manifest for a module/pkg.
+- `pkg-ready.json` and `module-ready.json`: the instantiated config manifest
+  for a module/pkg.
 The same as `config.json` except the `file` objects are still `file` objects (but with pkgIds), since the paths have not been created in the build container.
 - `pkgPaths.json`: a json file containing an object with key=pkgId, value=path.
   Exists only in the container (when paths exist).